-THE EARLY PICASSO – BLUE AND ROSE PERIODS
+THE young PICASSO – BLUE AND ROSE PERIODS

 February 3 – May 26, 2019

-Subscribe to the Picasso Newsletter now to be the first to be notified about the special offer – first come, first served!
+Subscribe to the Picasso Newsletter now to be the first to be informed about the exhibition, special offers and events.

 In 2019, as an exceptional cultural highlight, the Fondation Beyeler is mounting a unique exhibition devoted to Pablo Picasso’s masterpieces of his early Blue and Rose periods.
 This will be the most comprehensive presentation ever seen in Europe of Picasso’s paintings and sculptures from 1901 to 1906, each one of which is a milestone on the road to recognition as the twentieth century’s paramount artist.
 Picasso’s pictures from this period are counted among the most beautiful examples of modern art and are certainly some of the most valuable art works anywhere in the world.